Updated April 18, 2023

 Project – a Dog out of a DogImage source: pixabay.com

 In this project, we will guide you through a practical exercise in drawing a cartoon dog.
 We know your question, what is A Dog out of A Dog?
-That’s adding a little fun to our work that you will know in a moment.
+That’s adding a little fun to our work that you will understand in a moment.

-The idea is to put all the tools we learned in this Adobe Illustrator for beginners post to use.
+The idea is to put all the tools we learned in this Adobe Illustrator for Beginners post to use.
 It’s an easy, simple exercise with a lot of fun.

 - Step 1: Create a new document and name it Dog.
 Set the dimensions to W: 500 pt and H: 500 pt.
 Click OK.

 - Step 2: Empty the fill color by clicking on the None button.